Much is often made of the Suzuki method as being a system of learning that fails to nurture creativity.

 I don’t know if this was part of Dr. Suzuki’s original philosophy, or if I had liberal Suzuki teachers, or just a forward-thinking mom, but I actually remember being asked to do a lot of free improvisation as a Suzuki kid.

-Almost on a daily basis, I'd have to pick up the violin and create something from scratch.
-It was as much a part of my practice routine as scales.
+Almost on a daily basis, I’d have to pick up the violin and create something from scratch.

 Playing the violin may not seem like an especially strenuous activity, but I nonetheless remember plenty of times when my muscles would feel tired and sort of zonk out on me in protest.
 Like they just didn’t want to do the work, and wouldn’t listen to me.
 Sometimes this would happen following a full day of rehearsals, lessons, performances, or practice.
 But sometimes this would just happen because it was at the end of a long day.

 Those were the moments when out of frustration (or a desire to rationalize the value of watching TV instead), I’d wonder if it was pointless to practice.
 But then again, it’s not like one can just quit in the middle of a long performance, or quit in the middle of a recording session when you don’t have a decent take, so might there be some benefit in practicing even when tired?
 As a way of learning how to execute more effectively even when physically fatigued, and being better prepared for such situations in the future?

 We all know that exercise is good for us.
 But developing and maintaining an exercise habit is much easier said than done.